Barrel bomb: United States

+Nicaragua

+In 1979, during the Nicaraguan Revolution, the air force of the National Guard dropped 55-gallon barrels (200 litres) filled with gasoline on Sandinista forces in León.
+According to a mercenary who worked as an advisor for Anastasio Somoza Debayle, the dictator of Nicaragua, they originally let the bombs explode on the ground, as if they were using napalm, but later discovered that bursting the bombs approximately 100 feet from the ground resulted in huge fireballs that incinerated those below.
+These bombs devastated civilian areas but had relatively little effect on the anti-Somoza rebels.

 Sri Lanka

 During the Sri Lankan Civil War (1983–2009), barrel bombs were used by government forces.
 William Dalrymple reported that the Sri Lanka Air Force, lacking modern bombers, used Chinese Y-12 transport planes to drop improvised 300 kg bombs packed into wooden barrels onto civilian areas in the northern peninsula of Jaffna.
 A 1990 newspaper reported that "barrel bombs - 210 litre cast iron barrels packed with explosives, rubber and saw dust" were used against residential areas knocking out 20 houses at a time in the Jaffna region.

 Croatia

 In 1991, barrel bombs were used by Croatian forces against Serbian forces during the Battle of Vukovar, where they were dropped from Antonov An-2 agricultural airplanes.
 The device was called the Bojler Bomba ("boiler bomb") as it was made by filling ordinary household hot water boilers with explosives and shrapnel.
-Serbian politician Vojislav Šešelj claimed during his trial in the ICTY that a boiler bomb was dropped on a house he was staying in in the middle of the night, according to him the bomb landed in the back yard and caused moderate damage to the exterior of the house, however being ineffective at killing or wounding anybody.
+Serbian politician Vojislav Šešelj claimed during his trial in the ICTY that a boiler bomb was dropped on a house he was staying in during the middle of the night, according to him the bomb landed in the back yard and caused moderate damage to the exterior of the house, however being ineffective at killing or wounding anybody.
 The effects of the bombs were predominantly psychological.
 As background, a Croatian airforce was established in 1990, made up of volunteers from a sports club at Sinj.
 They were private individuals and enthusiasts.
 Their weapons were home-made and improvised.
 Bojler Bomba are now on display at a number of museums in Croatia including the Technical Museum Zagreb and the Military Museum of the Croatian Ministry of Defence.
 Human Rights Watch (HRW) also reported a first-hand account of a boiler bomb being used in ground combat in Zlatište.
 A 70 kg boiler bomb was rolled down a hill into enemy trenches while snipers tried to blow it up before it reached their position - it eventually got stuck in a tree and "all it did was destroy a lot of trees".